-Tim Beecher, BHESCo’s Operations Director, met Rosemary in December 2019 after having been invited to speak to the Brighton Black and Minority Ethnic Over 50 Women’s Group.
+Tim Beecher, BHESCo’s Energy Saving Service Team Lead, met Rosemary in December 2019 after having been invited to speak to the Brighton Black and Minority Ethnic Over 50 Women’s Group.

 The session began with a group discussion on the benefits of switching, the Warm Home Discount, Priority Services Register, good energy-saving behaviour and free energy surveys from the SHINE programme.